Auto Insurance Requirements in Nebraska

 Surety bond

-Surety bond: This bond is issued by a licensed surety company for payment up to $75,000.
-You'll file the bond with the DMV and use a copy as your proof of insurance.
-The main difference between a bond by a surety company and a policy by an insurer is that the surety company will ask you to pay back the money they paid in your place.
+Surety bond: This is issued by a licensed surety company, and conditioned for payment up to $75,000.
+File the bond with the DMV and use a copy as your proof of insurance.
+The main difference between a bond by a surety company and a policy by an insurer is that the surety company will ask you for the money it has paid in your place back.

 Property bond